thamara/improved-bga-game-info-extension/README.md

 ### On Google Chrome
 1. Go to `chrome://extensions`
 2. Enable Developer Mode in the right top corner if it's not enabled already
-3. Click `Load unpacked` and select the path for the cloned repository
+3. Click `Load unpacked` and select the `extension/` directory in the cloned repository folder
 4. When developing, after making and saving changes, click refresh on the extension

 ### On Microsoft Edge
 1. Go to `edge://extensions`
 2. Enable Developer Mode in the left column if it's not enabled already
-3. Click `Load unpacked` and select the path for the cloned repository
+3. Click `Load unpacked` and select the `extension/` directory in the cloned repository folder
 4. When developing, after making and saving changes, click refresh on the extension

 ### Mozilla Firefox
 1. Go to `about:addons`
 2. Click on the gear icon and select `Debug Add-ons`
 3. Click on `Load Temporary Add-on`
-4. Select the `background.js` file from the cloned repository
+4. Select the `extension/background.js` file from the cloned repository
 5. When developing, after making and saving changes, click refresh on the extension

 ## Suggestions and feedbacks